A May-type spectral sequence for higher topological Hochschild homology: Decreasingly filtered commutative ring spectra.

+after forgetting the commutative monoid structure.
+We therefore denote the associated graded commutative monoid object $H\pi_*j$.
+There is an isomorphism of graded rings $\pi_*(H\pi_*j)\cong \pi_*(j)$, but as we have seen $H\pi_*j$ is a generalized Eilenberg-Mac Lane spectrum so by taking the associated graded of this filtration of $j$ we have effectively killed off all the $k$-invariants of $j$.
+Note that by $H\pi_n j$ we mean an explicit model for the Eilenberg-Mac Lane spectrum constructed as the cofiber of a cofibration $j_{\ge n+1}\rightarrow j_{\ge n}$.
+This example is used to compute $V(1)_*THH(j)$ in a paper by the first author \cite{161200548}. \end{example} \begin{example} Let $R$ be a commutative ring spectrum with homotopy groups $\pi_k(R)\cong \hat{\mathbb{Z}}_p$ for $k=0,n$ and $\pi_k(R)\cong 0$ otherwise.
+Then one can build

-as a cofibrant decreasingly filtered commutative ring spectrum using Theorem ~\ref{post filt}.
+as a cofibrant decreasingly filtered commutative ring spectrum using Theorem~\ref{post filt}, were $\Sigma^n H\hat{\mathbb{Z}}_p$ is again an explicit model for the Eilenberg-Mac Lane spectrum constructed in Theorem~\ref{post filt}.
 Since one can construct a Postnikov truncation of a commutative ring spectrum as a commutative ring spectrum \cite{MR1732625}, we can produce an example of this type by considering the truncation of the connective $p$-complete complex K-theory spectrum

-\end{example} The results of this subsection naturally leads to the question of whether topological Hochschild homology commutes with Postnikov limit; i.e the question of whether the map

-is an equivalence.
-In the following section, we prove this result in the more general case of tensoring with a simplicial set.
-One could therefore try to compute $THH(R)$ for some ring spectrum by computing $THH(R^{\le n})$ for each $n$ using the THH-May spectral sequence and then computing the limit.
-As an example, we carry this out in the case $R = \hat{ku}_p$ and $n = 2$ in the next subsection.